-12.2.3 Personal Protective Equipment
+12.2.2 Personal Protective Equipment

 PPE will be worn as specified in JHAs, RWP, and other work control documents.
-While site personnel use procedures and BMPs to minimize opportunities for contacting TCE-contaminated media and equipment, it is likely that some PPE or related debris (e.g., plastic sheeting) will come into contact with TCE-contaminated materials during the remediation process.
-Process knowledge, visual inspections, or direct sampling will be used to characterize PPE and any related debris.
+While site personnel use procedures and BMPs to minimize opportunities for contacting TCE or Tc-99-contaminated media and equipment, it is likely that some PPE or related debris (e.g., plastic sheeting) will come into contact with TCE or Tc-99-contaminated materials during the remediation process.
+Process knowledge, visual inspections, radiological scanning, or direct sampling will be used to characterize PPE and any related debris.
+PPE also is characterized based on the primary waste (characterization data) that the PPE is associated with in the activities performed.
+In some cases where material or PPE may have been volumetrically contaminated, direct sampling results are applied to the waste/PPE.
 Based on the results of the characterization, any PPE or related debris determined to be contaminated by a listed waste or exhibiting a RCRA characteristic will be managed as hazardous waste, decontaminated, or a no longer contaminated-with determination will be made.

-12.2.4 Wastewater
+12.2.3 Wastewater

 Wastewater may be generated by well development activities, purge water, drilling activities, or decontamination or cleaning of equipment including bioamendment mixing equipment.
 The wastewater will be containerized and stored at on-site storage facilities.
-The water will be sampled and, if necessary, processed to remove sediment and then treated (e.g., C-612 Treatment Facility) before it is discharged consistent with ARARs through an existing KPDES outfall or a CERCLA outfall or managed at an off-site wastewater treatment facility, if needed.
+The water will be sampled and, if necessary, processed to remove sediment and then treated (e.g., C-612 Treatment Facility) as needed before it is discharged consistent with ARARs through an existing KPDES outfall or a CERCLA outfall or managed at an off-site wastewater treatment facility, if needed.
+The C-612 Treatment Facility was installed as part of a 1995 CERCLA interim ROD and utilizes air stripping for VOC contamination and ion exchange for removal of Tc-99.
+The treated water from the facility is released through the Paducah Site KPDES Outfall 001.

 Wastewater will be generated during the installation and development of newly constructed MWs and when decontaminating the equipment used in performing the remedial operations.
-Groundwater and any related aqueous wastes generated from well sampling, well development, and well purging shall not be considered a hazardous waste at the point of generation, if the TCE concentrations are below 1 ppm, provided that the subject aqueous waste will be treated further in an on-site wastewater treatment unit and discharged through a PGDP KPDES and/or CERCLA outfall.
-Other aqueous environmental media waste contaminated with TCE that does not qualify for the exemption cited herein will use a health-based concentration of 0.081 ppm as the criterion for making contained-in determinations for media destined for on-site treatment and discharge through a KPDES and/or CERCLA outfall.
+Aqueous environmental media waste contaminated with TCE will use a health-based concentration of 0.081 ppm as the criterion for making contained-in determinations for media destined for on-site treatment and discharge through a KPDES and/or CERCLA outfall.
+Section 12.3.1 provides information describing EPA's contained-in policy.

-12.2.5 Guar Gum and ZVI Mixtures
+12.2.4 Guar Gum and ZVI Mixtures

-ZVI and guar will be mixed and injected into the UCRS soils at locations where jet fracturing will be performed.
+ZVI, sand, and guar, along with an enzyme breaker, will be mixed and injected into the UCRS soils at locations where jet fracturing will be performed.
 Small excess quantities of the guar and ZVI are expected to be generated as part of this process from the cleaning of mixing and injection equipment, pumps, pipes, etc. This excess material will not be contaminated because they will not have been injected into the subsurface.
 The material will be containerized and disposed of appropriately.
-It is expected that the guar portion of the mixture will degenerate over time leaving a water and iron mixture.
+Because an enzyme breaker is added just before use, the guar portion of the mixture will degenerate over time leaving a water, sand, and iron mixture.
 Depending on its characteristics, the materials may require disposal or may be reused.
 Because typically it will be in the form of water emulsions with some solids, the material will be processed to separate the solids and liquids for disposal along with other solids and liquids generated by the action.
 This excess material will not be contaminated with VOCs, radioactive elements, or other contaminants since it will not have been in contact with the contaminated soil or groundwater.

-12.2.6 Miscellaneous Noncontaminated Clean Trash
+12.2.5 Miscellaneous Noncontaminated Clean Trash